bixlabs/oauth-angular-client/README.md

 The Client ID is a publicly exposed string that is used by the service API to identify the application, and is also used to build authorization URLs that are presented to users.

-The Client Secret is used to authenticate the identity of the application to the service API when the application requests to access a user's account, and must be kept private between the application and the API.
+The Client Secret is used to authenticate the identity of the application to the service API when the application requests to access a user's account, and must be kept private between the application and the API, if a deployed app cannot keep the secret confidential, such as Javascript or native apps, then the secret is not used.

+The service will only redirect users to a registered URI, which helps prevent some attacks.
+Any HTTP redirect URIs must be protected with TLS security, so the service will only redirect to URIs beginning with "https".
+This prevents tokens from being intercepted during the authorization process.

 Obtaining Authorization